yancy-hong/compile-gdal/README.md

 > This is a script for compiling and installing `GDAL` on `Ubuntu` (with potential support for other Linux distributions in the future), supporting most drivers.

+> The compilation process takes approximately fifteen to forty minutes depending on computer performance and network speed

 ### Usage

 > Download the script: